-To the annual meeting of the shareholders of NIBE Industrier AB (publ) Corporate ID number 556374-8309
+To the annual meeting of the shareholders of NIBE Industrier AB (publ) Corporate ID no. 556374-8309

-The Board of Directors and the Managing Director are responsible for the corporate governance report for 2014 on pages 89-92, and that it has been prepared in accordance with the Annual Accounts Act.
+The Board of Directors and the Managing Director are responsible for the corporate governance report for 2016 on pages 100 - 103, and for ensuring that it has been prepared in accordance with the Annual Accounts Act.

-We have read the corporate governance report, and on the basis of this and our knowledge of the company and the Group, we consider that we have sufficient grounds for our statement.
-Our statutory review of the corporate governance report has a different focus and is substantially less in scope than an audit conducted in accordance with International Standards on Auditing and other generally accepted auditing practices in Sweden
+We have read the corporate governance report, and based on this and our knowledge of the company and the Group, we consider that we have sufficient grounds for our statement.
+This means that our statutory review of the corporate governance report has a different focus and is substantially less in scope than an audit conducted in accordance with International Standards on Auditing and other generally accepted auditing practices in Sweden.

-We consider that the Corporate governance report has been properly drawn up and that the statutory information in the report is consistent with other parts of the Annual report and consolidated financial statements.
+We consider that the corporate governance report has been properly drawn up and that the statutory information in the report is consistent with other parts of the annual report and consolidated financial statements.

-Markaryd, Sweden - 26 March 2015 KPMG AB
+Markaryd, Sweden, 30 March 2017